 - State law requires you to contact 811 by phone or online well in advance of digging or moving earth in any way-even for small jobs.
-This free service will notify member utilities near your dig site to mark the location of their underground lines so that you can dig a safe distance away from them. - Call 811 or make an online dig ticket request at digsafe.com at least 72 hours before digging in Rhode Island.
-This time frame does not include weekends or legal holidays. - Before you contact 811, pre-mark your excavation route so that locators can easily identify and mark affected utilities. - If you don't notify 811 before digging, you risk hitting an underground line.
-You and your coworkers could be hurt or killed, and you will be held liable for damages.
+This free service will notify member utilities near your dig site to mark the location of their underground lines - Call 811 or make an online dig ticket request at digsafe.com at least 72 hours before digging in Rhode Island.
+This time frame does not include weekends or legal holidays.